Vijayanagara Empire: Defeat and decline

 After Rama Raya's death, Tirumala Deva Raya started the Aravidu dynasty, founded a new capital of Penukonda to replace the destroyed Hampi, and attempted to reconstitute the remains of Vijayanagara Empire.
 Tirumala abdicated in 1572, dividing the remains of his empire to his three sons.
 The Aravidu dynasty successors ruled the region but the empire collapsed in 1614, and the final remains ended in 1646, from continued wars with the Bijapur sultanate and others.
-The end of the empire led to the formation of the Anegundi kingdom by the last emperor’s successors.
+The end of the empire led to the formation of the Anegundi kingdom by the last emperor's successors.

 During this period, more kingdoms in South India became independent and separate from Vijayanagara, including the Nayakas of Chitradurga, Keladi Nayaka, Mysore Kingdom, Nayak Kingdom of Gingee, Nayaks of Tanjore, and Nayaks of Madurai.

+Ediga Timmanna Nayaka, who is recorded in the Keladi Kaifiyat as an Ediga from Matti, held several high titles including Palegara, Dalavayi, Mukya Dalavayi, Senapati, Sarva Senadipati, Mahamantri and Ugrani Mane.
+He served as the Chief General and Dalavayi under Shivappa Nayaka of Keladi and led the 1653 campaigns that captured Mangalore, Barkur, Basrur and Honnavar from the Portuguese.His post and rank were above the Kings of keladi.He is also credited in local tradition with the construction and restoration of numerous tanks (kere), including the system known as the "thousand tanks" in the Keladi region.